pharo-vcs/iceberg/README.md

 ### Local storage of a repository
 When the repository gets first used, it will create a local clone in your disk.
 > By default clones are created in ./iceberg-cache directory, but the idea is that you should not care about it.
-> In the future we would like avoid having local working copies on disk.
+> In the future we would like to avoid having local working copies on disk.

 If you prefere to do clones at specific locations, you can provide a directory:
 ```